timster/peewee-moves/docs/usage.rst

     $ flask db --help
     Usage: flask db [OPTIONS] COMMAND [ARGS]...

-      Run Peewee migration commands.
+        Run database migration commands for a Flask application.

     Options:
         --help  Show this message and exit.

     Commands:
-      create     Create a migration based on an existing... delete     Delete the target migration from the... downgrade  Run database downgrades.
+        create     Create a migration based on an existing model. delete     Delete the target migration from the filesystem and database. downgrade  Run database downgrades.
         info       Show information about the current database. revision   Create a blank migration file.
         status     Show information about the database.
         upgrade    Run database upgrades.

 This should look very similar since it uses the same commands we just looked at!